-In accordance with GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, the System's financial statements include the statements of net position; statements of revenues, expenses and changes in net position; and statements of cash flows.
+In accordance with GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, the System's financial statements include the statement of net position; statement of revenues, expenses and changes in net position; and statement of cash flows.